Borough of South Coatesville

 Anyone who has done yard work knows that leaves, twigs and trimmings take up a lot of space.
 As a result, the recycling law requires counties to make a plan for disposing of this waste in a way that doesn’t take up valuable landfill space.
 Luckily, leaves and yard debris quickly reduce in volume if composted or allowed to degrade into a rich mulch that is an excellent plant fertilizer.
 You can compost in your own backyard or at a central composting site in some locations.
 Contact your local recycling program or county recycling coordinator for more information.

-Pennsylvania produces about 35 million gallons of used motor oil every year, and those who change their own motor oil produce 11 million gallons of used motor oil each year.
+Pennsylvania produces about 35 million gallons of used lubricating oil every year.
+People who change their own motor oil produce 11 million gallons of used lubricating oil each year.
 If this oil is dumped into sewers, soil or streams, it can pollute the water that we drink.
 Fortunately, used motor oil can be recycled into heating fuel, industrial lubricants and even new motor oil.
 Your role is simple: store the oil in a sturdy container and take it to an auto repair shop that accepts used oil.
-For more information, call the Pennsylvania Recycling Hotline 1-800-346-4242 or check Earth911.
+To find the shop closest to you, check the list of used oil recyclers in your county or call the Pennsylvania Recycling Hotline 1&SHY;800&SHY;346&SHY;4242 or check Earth911.org

 USED CAR BATTERIES